 It’s also important to keep in mind that elephants are wild and dangerous creatures.
 Their sheer size is daunting, and in captivity, they can become aggressive and even kill making elephant rides a very dangerous activity.

 There are many places in Southeast Asia that promote “elephant sanctuaries,” but many of these are cruel money making establishments in disguise so do your due diligence and research before supporting any.
 Anywhere that has elephants in chains or living in small spaces is usually a dead giveaway that something is wrong.
+Here is an example of what the Thai government has to say about elephant excursions in Thailand.

 Instead: If you are venturing around Africa, an African safari is an out of this world experience where you can see animals in their true home.
 Our favorite places for elephants include Zambia, Botswana, and Namibia.